Dallas-Hays/CSCI3308-Final/README.md

 CSCI3308-Final
 ==============
+ The
+OMG IM EDITING THE README

-The final project repo for Dallas Hays, Ethan Kreloff, and Aaron Rosano
+final project repo for Dallas Hays, Ethan Kreloff, and Aaron Rosano